odea-project/qAlgorithms/report/report.md

 benefit from slightly increasing the estimated centroid error but should not be considered an undesirable grouping.

+*Updated test on 21.06.2024*
+The blind spot mentioned has been removed by testing for relevant points during the DQSB calculation.
+Now, one test checks if there is a point within the critical distance on the left end and a second test for the right end.

 ---

 All following tests detect bins where the separation was not strict enough.